MLHale/GOUtildata/README.md

 # GOUtildata
-Data for the Pathway Viz project
+Data for the Funset project

 ## Naming convention for the filenames with multiple organisms and namespaces
 `<filetype>.<organism>.<namespace>.txt